Azman-Ahmed/NextJS_15/README.md

 ```
 This component takes params.feature and params.concept from the URL, allowing it to display content dynamically based on both parameters.

-Summary
-Dynamic Routing: Use [foldername] to represent a dynamic route, creating parameterized URLs.
-Nested Dynamic Routing: Combine multiple [foldername] levels for multi-level dynamic routes, enabling detailed path structures.
-arduino
-Copy code

-This version avoids any mention of "bash" or command-line style formatting.
-Let me know if you need fur

 app